 It was during World War I that Plastic Surgeons came into high demand as they were presented with patients who had suffered the most devastating injuries as a result of the ongoing conflict.
 Soldiers were beginning to require innovative techniques in order to repair them, which is where the most famous historical Plastic Surgeon in the world began to make some interesting discoveries which changed the world of plastic surgery forever.

-Sir Harold Gilles, recognized that these wounds needed to be closed with tissue from elsewhere on the body in order to restore a more “normal” appearance and function and allow these soldiers to live reasonably normal lives.
+Sir Harold Gilles, recognised that these wounds needed to be closed with tissue from elsewhere on the body in order to restore a more “normal” appearance and function and allow these soldiers to live reasonably normal lives.
 In response to this need, he pioneered techniques that include skin grafts and flaps (the movement of tissue from one location to another while maintaining its original blood supply).
 A classic example of this is the large facial wounds suffered in trench warfare that were then closed with tissue from the arms or legs.
 These techniques were further refined by Sir Gilles and his cousin Archibald McIndoe during World War II when once again they were inundated with soldiers suffering from devastating injuries.
 Injuries that if left to heal on their own would leave soldiers horribly disfigured and lacking basic function, such as eyelids that close and mouths that open.
 This is an example of the reconstructive aspects of plastic surgery.

 Quite soon after the innovation of these techniques, Plastic Surgeons recognised that whilst they were using tissue to reconstruct these devastating injures and restore a “normal” appearance, the same or similar techniques could also be used to enhance the appearance of a normal uninjured person to create a more beautiful appearance.
 This is when Cosmetic Surgery was born, it was all about the aesthetic appearance and that goal of ultimate perfection.